vivliostyle/vivliostyle.org/_posts/2020-04-10-tib-book-against-covid19.md

 The first press release is from April 9th, but the GitHub repository shows that it was completed on April 3rd.
 Given that this book was in a hurry to publish as soon as possible, we are proud that Vivliostyle has met their expectations brilliantly.

-According to Worthington, the TIB will continue to publish this book one after another.
+According to Worthington, the TIB will continue to publish the books one after another with an important book on ‘contact tracing’ which details how the German system works in detail and will be used to bring more health employees up to speed on the procedures.

 We will continue to support them as much as possible.
 Also, if you want to use Vivliostyle in response to the new coronavirus, please do whatever you want [please ask us.](https://vivliostyle.org/community/)

 Every day is a difficult situation, but let's work together to fight off COVID-19!